WebHare/platform/doc/whfs-history.md

 we will refer to this as managed fields.
 The editor doesn't currently manage fields such as the file title and SEO descriptions - these are considered the unmanaged fields.

-The document editor creates an autosave in the `whconstant_whfsid_autosaves` folder (a full copy linked through `snapshotfor` to the original source) when you start editing a document to record the current changes.
+When you start editing the document editor creates an autosave in the site's snapshot folder as a full copy linked through `snapshotfor` to the original source.
 This autosave is then periodically updated.
+All content types that are active in the editor (which must have clone: onDraft) are stored with the autosave, even if the instance is empty.
+The instances are marked with the 'workflow' flag.

-A public draft is created when a published file has pending content changes - ie the Save button for a published file creates a draft but does not update the source.
+Clicking the Save button will copy the current contents (the current autosave) to a draft snapshot and does not update the source document.
 Since WH5.9 you can also create public drafts for an unpublished document or unpublishable documents.

-When you save a draft the current autosave is moved to the `whconstant_whfsid_drafts` folder.
-All content types that are managed in the editor are stored with the autosave (with the 'workflow' attribute).
-(Before WH5.9: all clonable data would copied)

 The draft's minor version number is increased and the editor is set to the user saving this draft.
 A version event of type 'saved' is generated and the snapshot is set to the draft id.
 Any earlier drafts are